aerni/statamic-livewire-forms/README.md

 ## Form field configuration

-This addon provides multiple configuration options for your form fields.
+There are multiple configuration options for your form fields:

 | Parameter       | Type                                    | Supported by          | Description                |
 | :-------------- | :-------------------------------------- | :-------------------- | :------------------------- |